 The island offers much to see and do.
 On Jussarö, one can enjoy untouched nature and at the same time marvel the traces left in the terrain that tell about the remarkable history of the island.
 There is, among other things, a wide old-growth forest with a tall canopy, which stands out from afar as a landmark.

-Cafe Ön next to the guest marina offers a soup lunch, coffee and refreshments as well as snacks and sweet treats.
+Cafe Ön next to the guest marina offers food, snacks and sweet treats.
 There is also a barbecue area and a brand new sauna in the area.
 For swimming, head out to the Iron Beach that lies in between red rocks.
 You can learn about the fascinating history of the island on a guided walking tour.

 Jussarö, the island of contrasts

 Jussarö nature trail (4.7 km) is a trail of contrasts.
 Traditional insular idyll is in the west of the island.
 In Västervik marina bay in the north you’ll come across Kullakoja; the only building remaining from the old pilot village from the early 19th century.

 Halfway through the nature trail you will be walking amidst ancient, untouched old-growth forest.
 In the northwest and the northeast of the island, the trail passes old strip mining pits.
 The deserted iron mine of Vuoksenniska Ltd dominates the cultural landscape in the eastern part of the island.

 You can admire beautiful scenery from the Lotssuberget lookout tower, where pilots once kept a lookout for ships and boats in the horizon.
 In the southeast of the island you can visit the old lighthouse with spectacular views of the open sea.
 If the weather is good, you can even spot the cruise ships sailing between Finland and Sweden.

 Compass interference and mining